Hairdressing Scissors Australia: The Complete Buying Hub

 Where are ShearGenius scissors made?

-ShearGenius scissors are forged in Japan from Hitachi ATS-314 steel and hand-finished to spec.
-Final QA, tensioning and convex edge inspection happen at our Ballarat workshop in Victoria.
+ShearGenius scissors are forged from Hitachi ATS-314 steel and hand-finished to spec.
+Final QA, tensioning and convex edge inspection happen at our studio in Victoria.

 Do you offer left-handed hairdressing scissors?